• Know your concentration span, study with breaks

 • Do NOT harp on pervious failures or results

-would prefer to be criticized for being lazy rather than
+prefer to be criticized for being lazy rather than being considered not

 • Exams are not the end of the world.